-- If it is not feasible for the procuring entity to formulate detailed specifications for the goods or construction or, in the case of services, to identify their characteristics and, in order to obtain the most satisfactory solution to its procurement needs; - If it seeks bids, proposals or offers as to various possible means of meeting its needs; or - When the procuring entity seeks to enter into a contract for the purpose of research, experiment, study or development, except where the contract includes the production of goods in quantities sufficient to establish their commercial viability or to recover research and development costs. - □ The prescripts of the PPPFA and its Regulations must always be adhered to.
+J for the goods or construction or, in the case of services, to identify their characteristics and, in order to obtain the most satisfactory solution to its procurement needs; If it seeks bids, proposals or offers as to various possible means of meeting its needs; or When the procuring entity seeks to enter into a contract for the purpose of research, experiment, study or development, except where the contract includes the production of goods in quantities sufficient to establish their commercial viability or to recover research and development costs.
+The prescripts of the PPPFA and its Regulations must always be adhered to.
 The Regulations do allow that the points prescribed for price to be split into points for price and functionality.
 The method of evaluation, including the allocation of points, must be clearly specified in the bidding documents.